Beanie365/JAVA-stuff/Trees and Maps/ReadMe.txt

 TextRead: Reads a text file inputs words into a TreeMap.
 Counts the amount of times a word appears and prints out the results.

+THTQ3: Treeset with hardcoded additions.
+Prints results and which entries are highest or lowest.

 THTQ5: Hashmap that takes in a number and Name.
 Gives it to a location on a hasmap.